redpanda-ai/yodlee_s3_directory_layout/S3/yodleeproducts/panels/australia/README.md

 			australia/
 </pre>

-This is the home of our "Australia Users" data panel.
+This is the home of our "Australian Users" data panel.
 It is separated into 3 directories, one for **bank**, one for **card**, and a directory of **release_notes**:

 <pre>